pierre-rouleau/seed7-mode/README.rst

    **Note:**
-   While the seed7-mode code is a stand-alone major mode and can be used on plain-vanilla Emacs as described in the installation section titled `How To Install seed7-mode with plain vanilla Emacs`_, another of my projects, the `PEL project`_ supports several Emacs extensions that can be useful when programming in `Seed7`_ and simplifies
+   While the seed7-mode code is a stand-alone major mode and can be installed on plain-vanilla Emacs as described in the installation section titled `How To Install seed7-mode with plain vanilla Emacs`_, another of my projects, the `PEL project`_ supports several Emacs extensions that can be useful when programming in `Seed7`_ and simplifies